-This group was particularly unique to me as it consisted of the two batchmates my other peers complained were the least cooperative and unpleasant to work with; not to mention, other groups had four to five members while our’s were just the three of us.
-Knowing this however did not discourage me to do well on this film project, so I constantly took initiative to become the ‘glue’ of our group, because representing myself as the ‘leader’ that time would actually dissuade the members from partaking in the project, as the label alone may appear intimidating, imposing, and repulsive to indifferent individuals such as my groupmates.
+This group was particularly unique to me as it consisted of two batchmates my other peers complained were the least cooperative and unpleasant to work with.
+Not to mention, other groups had four to five members while ours were only three.
+However I was not discouraged and wanted to do well on this film project, so I constantly took initiative to become the ‘glue’ of our group.
+Representing myself as the ‘leader’ would actually dissuade the members from partaking in the project, as the label alone may appear intimidating, imposing, and repulsive to indifferent individuals such as my groupmates.
 Rather than allocating tasks in a forceful manner, I listen and gently ask for input, thoughts, and ideas.
-In addition to working on the project itself, reassuring whether my members are able to execute their roles, telling them that it’s alright if they need assistance from me, and facing my members with an open mind, as if I were in their shoes.
+In addition to working on the project itself, I reassured my members can execute their roles, telling them it’s alright if they need assistance from me., and facing my members with an open mind, putting myself in their shoes.
 Instantly, we went from starting off as strangers, and in the end, became mutuals, and thankfully, we aced the project together.

-Once again I repeat, this project was unique, NOT unlucky because it has equipped me with the experience of successfully working with “difficult” people.
+Once again I repeat, this project was unique, not unlucky because it has equipped me with the experience of successfully working with “difficult” people.
 The leader isn’t supposed to be in any higher position than the rest.
 In fact, I believe that leaders are meant to mediate members in humility and fuel members to cooperate and allow the group to thrive.

+Notes:

+In leadership, we will find people who are not on the same page as us and your story is definitely relatable to many people, including the reader :)

+I think you started off on a very wise note – that it is not easy working with people with different values.
+However, it is very important to be able to tell your story without portraying others in a subjectively negative light.
+Try to focus on the fact that people have different point of views, values, ways of working, etc. It doesn’t mean that we’re right and they’re wrong, or that we’re positive and they’re negative.
+The reader will no doubt understand your position in working with ‘difficult’ people, but objectively, there are always two sides (or more!) to every story.

+Secondly, long sentences usually cause the reader to get lost in its meaning.
+Try to break long sentences down into two.

+Overall, it is apparent that you have learned a very valuable lesson in leadership and in doing so addressed the prompts.
+Try to focus on that lesson and draw that into how you portray other people in your essay.

+All the best!